casakampa/doorbell/README.md

 The script reads the GPIO pins on the Raspberry Pi.
 The 3.3V DC power supply is used for the doorbell button.
 GPIO pin 24 - right next to the 3.3V pin - is used as a sensor to detect power.
 When someone presses the doorbell button, the circuit closes and GPIO pin 24 detects power.

 Then the script checks if someone presses the doorbell button between certain times, and if so, switches a relay - controlled by GPIO pin 17 - to trigger the real doorbell.
-At the same time, a message is sent to Home Assistant via MQTT to perform [some automations](https://github.com/mvandek/home-assistant-config/blob/master/automations/deurbel.yaml) related to the doorbell.
+At the same time, a message is sent to Home Assistant via MQTT to perform [some automations](https://github.com/casakampa/home-assistant-config/blob/master/automations/deurbel.yaml) related to the doorbell.

 # Hardware

 The following hardware is used to make all this possible:

-* Raspberry Pi 3 Model B
+* Raspberry Pi 2 or higher
-* Doorbell button - the most standard version that can be found online
+* Doorbell push button - the most standard version that can be found online - connected to a 3.3V pin and a GPIO pin (I use GPIO physical pin 17 (3.3V) and 18 (GPIO pin 24) for detection).
-* 1 channel relay board - connected to the [5v power pins](https://pinout.xyz/pinout/pin2_5v_power) of the Raspberry Pi
+* [1 channel relay board](https://www.tinytronics.nl/shop/en/switches/relays/5v-relay-1-channel-high-active-or-low-active) - connected to the [5v power pins](https://pinout.xyz/pinout/pin2_5v_power) of the Raspberry Pi and GPIO pin 17

 ## Wiring the doorbell

-The doorbell wiring is connected to the 1 channel relay as normally open (NO).
-A normally open relay will switch power ON for a circuit when the coil is activated.
+The doorbell wiring is connected to the 1 channel relay as Normally Open (NO).
+A Normally Open relay will switch to Normally Closed (NC) when the coil is activated.
+This will result in the circuit being closed and so the doorbell will ring.